 Delete policy: When a policy is deleted, those files will no longer be subject to the policy.

 Lock policy: This option is only available for retention policies.
 If a retention policy is locked, it cannot be edited or deleted by anyone.
-The only way to unlock it is to have a Protect Admin contact Egnyte Support.
-Any built-in or custom policies that are leveraged by the policy will also be locked and cannot be edited, disabled, or deleted.
+The only way to unlock it is to have a Secure & Govern Admin contact Egnyte Support.
+Any built-in or custom policies leveraged by the policy will also be locked and cannot be edited, disabled, or deleted.